nygilmanov/testRep/writeup_template.md

     - Now that we know the boundaries of our window, find out which activated pixels from nonzeroy and nonzerox above actually fall into the window.
     - Append these to our lists left_lane_inds and right_lane_inds.
     - If the number of pixels you found in Step 4 are greater than your hyperparameter minpix, re-center our window (i.e. leftx_current or rightx_current) based on the mean position of these pixels.

+Now that we have found all our pixels belonging to each line through the sliding window method, it's time to fit a polynomial to the line.
+First, we have a couple small steps to ready our pixels.

+In the next frame of video we don't need to do a blind search again, but instead we can just search in a margin around the previous lane line position, like in the above image.
+The green shaded area shows where we searched for the lines this time.
+So, once we know where the lines are in one frame of video, we can do a highly targeted search for them in the next frame.

 ![alt text](./writeup_images/final_pipeline.png)